+We continue featuring the proposals for this years P.S.1 summer installation competition (awarded to SO-IL, read our full coverage of the PS1 competitions here).
+This time we introduce you EASTON+COMBS, a practice ran by partners Rona Easton and Lonn Combs.
 The firm has a focus on material innovation, which could be seen at LUX NOVA, their proposal for the P.S.1, which includes “Strong Light”, a 100 percent recyclable and exceptionally strong featherweight building component.

 The initial system is developed as a permeable featherlight structural skin that engages an environmental play of translucent and polychromatic effect.
 The system offers an 80% weight reduction over an equivalent glass system with no compromise in strength and stability at a significantly lower cost.
 More about LUX NOVA after the break:

+The history of architecture is laced with moments of simple invention that reinforce the link between material practices, social practice, and the narrative of environments.
 In addressing the question of an environmental structure for the MoMA PS1 courtyard we were inspired by the story of an old material and it’s reinvention that profoundly affected the connection between social narrative and the environment.
 In 12th century Paris, the Abbey Saint Denis experienced a substantial reconstruction that included, for the first time, the use of polychromatic dyed glass to extend the narrative possibilities of painting into the surface of the apse window.
 Upon completion, Abbot Suger was so moved by the multicolored cast of light and it’s narrative power that he declared it the ‘Lux Nova’ or the ‘new light’.
 This was to become a primary architectural practice incorporated in the collective experience of the gothic period and beyond.

 Although the PS1’s environmental structure may have less sacred aspirations for the employ of innovative material techniques, the collective narrative of the ‘Warm-Up’ ritual and more contemplative museum installation narrative offer unique cultural counterpoints for the exploration of architectural invention.